VjHestabit/AuthWithJWT/Readme.md

 ```
 Tip: don't forget to run composer dump-autoload afterwards

-Step 1.2: clone the code in modules folder
+Step 1.2: clone the code in Modules folder

+if don't have Modules folder on laravel root then create manually.

 ``` bash
 git clone https://github.com/prashanthestabit/AuthWithJWT.git